 Step 31.
 On the next screen, it will prompt for a key.
-Either type the genuine product key if you have or if you don’t have a valid key of Windows 10, click on the link “I don’t have a product key.”
+Either type the genuine product key if you have or if you don’t have a valid key for Windows 10, click on the link “I don’t have a product key.”

 Step 34.
 Since you are installing a fresh Windows 10 OS on your virtual machine, click on the second option, “Custom: Install Windows only (advanced).”

 Step 35.
-Select the virtual hard drive you want to install your Windows 10 and click on the Next button.
+Select the virtual hard drive you want to install your Windows 10 and click the Next button.

 Step 36.
 Now, you should see the installation progress of your Windows 10.

 Step 37.
-Select your country using the slider from the countries’ available list and click on the Yes button.
+Select your country using the slider from the countries’ available list and click the Yes button.

 Step 38.
-Select your keyboard layout using the slider from the countries’ available list and click on the Yes button.
+Select your keyboard layout using the slider from the countries’ available list and click the Yes button.